-Note: When running Standalone Diagnostics with Include Error Log Analysis set to Yes, ELA will only be done on the error that is logged in NVRAM.
+Note: When running Standalone Diagnostics with Include Error Log Analysis set to Yes, ELA is only done on the error that is logged in NVRAM.

 • Run Tests Multiple Times

 This option allows the user to select if the diagnostic should be run in loop mode or not (the default is no).